-Intellinetics, Inc., formerly known as GlobalWise Investments, Inc. ("Intellinetics"), is a Nevada holding company incorporated in 1997, with a single operating subsidiary, Intellinetics, Inc., an Ohio corporation ("Intellinetics Ohio"), together the ("Company").
+Intellinetics, Inc., formerly known as GlobalWise Investments, Inc., ("Intellinetics"), is a Nevada corporation incorporated in 1997, with a single operating subsidiary, Intellinetics, Inc., an Ohio corporation ("Intellinetics Ohio"), together with Intellinetics, the ("Company," "we," "us," and "our").
 Intellinetics Ohio was incorporated in 1996, and on February 10, 2012, Intellinetics Ohio became the sole operating subsidiary of Intellinetics as a result of a reverse merger and recapitalization.